4 Sleep Apnea Exercises to Open Your Airway

 - Rating your morning grogginess on a scale of 1–10

 You can also ask your dentist about oral devices to help position your tongue and jaw properly at night.
-Combining these exercises with healthy habits like intermittent fasting can help you breathe easier long-term by tackling potential weight and inflammation issues.
+Combining these exercises with healthy habits like intermittent fasting can help you breathe easier long-term by tackling potential weight and discomfort issues.

 Don’t give up — with diligent practice, you may be able to improve your sleep quality naturally.